 Total cost: $35-40+

 A lot of our travel memorabilia came to us as family heritage pieces.
 Timeless and priceless artifacts such as our sake set, geisha doll, and vase that Logan’s grandmother gave us from Japan will always be a few of our favorites.
-We store these items and a few others we’ve collected while traveling, safely in a China cabinet that my parents restored as newlyweds.
+We store these items and a few others we’ve collected while traveling, safely in a China cabinet that my parents purchased as newlyweds.

 What you’ll need for a display cabinet:

 - A china cabinet or curio cabinet with glass doors for viewing.

 Our suggestion?
 Search garage sales, flea markets, and antique shops for one that you can restore yourself!